EdDataScienceEES/tutorial-kingakaszap/workflow/draft.md

 )
 # By putting the entire code in brackets, the dataframe is displayed immediately in the console.
 ```

+For this small dataset, you might say species richness is easy to calculate by hand - and you would be right!
+However, imagine working with large datasets, comparing large, and very rich communities - wouldn't it be better to just do it with a few lines of code?
 From the output, we can see that we encountered 7 species in the Meadows and on Blackford Hill, and 17 in both Figgate and Craigmillar park.
 We can make a simple barplot in `ggplot` to visualise this:

 ```r